Jeff Heuerman: 2017

-On October 15, 2017, Heuerman caught two passes for 24 yards and a touchdown during a 23-10 loss at the New York Giants.
-He caught his first career touchdown on a 13-yard pass from Trevor Siemian in the fourth quarter.
-On December 14, 2017, he caught a career-long 54-yard touchdown pass from quarterback Brock Osweiler in the Broncos' 25-13 victory at the Indianapolis Colts.
+On October 15, 2017, Heuerman caught his first career touchdown on a 13-yard pass from Trevor Siemian in the fourth quarter during a 23–10 loss at the New York Giants.
+On December 14, 2017, he caught a career-long 54-yard touchdown pass from quarterback Brock Osweiler in the Broncos' 25–13 victory at the Indianapolis Colts.
+He finished the 2017 season with nine receptions for 142 receiving yards and four receiving touchdowns in 14 games and six starts.

-2018–2019
+2018

 Heuerman entered the 2018 season slated as the Broncos starting tight end.
 He played in 11 games with 10 starts, recording a career-high 31 catches for 281 yards and two touchdowns.
 In Week 12, he suffered three broken ribs and a bruised lung and was ruled out for the rest of the season.
 He was placed on injured reserve on November 27, 2018.

+2019

 On March 15, 2019, Heuerman signed a two-year, $9 million contract extension with the Broncos.
+In the 2019 season, Heuerman finished with 14 receptions for 114 receiving yards and one receiving touchdown in 14 games and 11 starts.

 On July 31, 2020, Heuerman was released by the Broncos.